 Section 15.03.
-ZONING PERMIT/BUILDING PERMIT REQUIRED FOR CONSTRUCTION.
-No excavation shall be initiated, no building or structure, effective December 9, 2019 shall be erected, altered, moved or structural alterations initiated, including but not limited to porches, decks, or similar fixtures with a permanent location, and no building permit shall be issued, until a Zoning Permit has been issued by the Zoning Administrator and where required by the Stille-Derossett-Hale Single State Construction Code Act (PA 230 of 1972, MCL 125.1501 - 125.1531), a Building Permit has been issued by the Building Inspector.
+ZONING PERMIT/BUILDING PERMIT REQUIRED FOR CONSTRUCTION

+No excavation shall be initiated, no building or structure shall be erected, altered, moved, or structural alterations initiated, including but not limited to porches, decks, or similar fixtures with a permanent location, and no building permit shall be issued, until a Zoning Permit has been issued by the Zoning Administrator and, where required by the Stille-Derossett-Hale Single State Construction Code Act (PA 230 of 1972, MCL 125.1501 - 125.1531), a Building Permit has been issued by the Building Inspector.
 No building permit may be issued without a zoning permit, except as an exception to the zoning permit requirement in Section 15.04.

 No Zoning Permit shall be issued for any building or use of land where the construction, addition, alteration, or use thereof would be in violation of this Ordinance, except for the following instances: